 The overall lead for this course is Thomas Tängdén, who you already met in the welcome video.
 He is an infectious disease physician and researcher.
 Thomas will return later in the course and give a lecture (Part 2) about bacterial evolution and the importance of the normal flora.

-Saga Alvring is a public health scientist (BSc, MPH) and has developed large parts of the course content.
+Saga Alvring is a public health scientist (BSc, MPH) who has developed large parts of the course content.

-Our first lecturer is Otto Cars, who is senior professor of infectious diseases and the founder of ReAct.
+Otto Cars is senior professor of infectious diseases and the founder and senior advisor of ReAct.
 He has spent more than 20 years to alert the outside world about the risks of antibiotic resistance and is frequently employed as an expert and advisor by WHO, other institutions and high-level politicians.
-Otto is also a member of the UN-appointed Interagency Coordination Group on Antimicrobial Resistance.
+Otto was also a member of the UN-appointed Interagency Coordination Group on Antimicrobial Resistance.
 Otto’s first lecture (Part 1) will be about the current situation and his second lecture (Part 4) about what he thinks are the key tools to tackle antibiotic resistance.

-Maria Pränting is a microbiologist and the scientific officer of ReAct.
+Maria Pränting is a microbiologist and the scientific coordinator of ReAct.
 She holds a PhD in medical microbiology and her research has mainly focused on examining development of bacterial resistance to antimicrobial peptides.
 Maria will give a lecture (Part 2) about emergence and spread of antibiotic-resistant bacteria.
-She also helped in developing some of the factsheets of this course.
+She also helped develop some content and factsheets of this course.